 VALUES FOR LIFE

 We know how valuable our seminars are to children and young people through the feedback we receive from schools.
-We know now more than ever young people need support to navigate through this time of uncertainty.
-To this end, we are exploring the possibility of providing online content to contribute to helping children and young people cope and build resilience in this time of dramatic change.
+We know now more than ever that young people need support to navigate through these challenges.
+We look forward to continuing to connect with students across the country in the 2022-2023 Financial Year, providing tools to build resilience and instil hope for the future.

 Values for Life PROVIDES seminars for primary and secondary schools throughout Australia